Steer'n Roll: A Stereoscopic Flow-Sensing Strategy for Planktonic Prey Detection and Capture: Hydrodynamic Signatures of Planktonic Prey

-\paragraph{Prey flow signature is decomposed into essential singularities.} We aim for a general description of the flow generated by prey that does not depend on individual-specific details, in order to capture the diversity of plankton.
+We aim for a general description of the flow generated by prey that does not depend on individual-specific details, in order to capture the diversity of plankton.
 Because the prey flow field $\ve v$ is a solution of the Stokes equations, by linearity, it can be expressed as a sum of essential singularities

 using the Green-Oseen tensor $\mathbb{G}={\mathbb{I}}/{r} + ({\ve r \otimes\ve r})/{r^3}$ and its higher-order derivatives.
 Here, $\mathbb{I}$ is the identity tensor, $\otimes$ the tensor product, and $r = \| \ve r\|$~\cite{happelbrenner1981, pozrikidis1992, dhont1996, chwang1975}.